sfu/canvas-spaces/README.md

 Form Params:

-    desc (string) - New description of the group. join_type (string) - Determines how users can join group.
+    description (string) - New description of the group. join_type (string) - Determines how users can join group.
 Value is:  'free_to_join', 'request' or 'invite_only'.

 Returns: